 The Fish Habitat Restoration (FHR) – Field Techniques course is a three-day, field-based training program suited for technicians and field biologists conducting fish habitat restoration (FHR) programs.
 This program will provide hands on training in the many field techniques and FHR project requirements.
-Course participants will learn in-demand restoration skills, including how to conduct fish population estimates using multi-pass fish removal techniques, fish exclusion & salvage techniques, erosion & sediment control on site, rod & level surveying and stream long profiling, field hydrology, stream measurements including bed roughness & composition, and how to identify limiting factors in the field.
+Course participants will learn in-demand restoration skills, including how to conduct fish population estimates using multi-pass fish removal techniques, fish exclusion and salvage techniques, erosion and sediment control on site, rod and level surveying and stream long profiling, field hydrology, stream measurements including bed roughness and composition, and how to identify limiting factors in the field.
 This course will include class-based presentations, and extensive field training.

 Each NRTG course includes free, lifetime admission.
 Enrol once – come back anytime.

 FHR – Field Techniques is one in a series of NRTG Fish Habitat Assessment and Restoration training programs currently offered, including Fish Habitat Restoration – Instream Techniques, Fish Habitat Restoration – Prescription Development, and Fish Habitat Assessment – Level One.
 Each program focuses on a specific area of assessment and restoration and is designed to complement our other Fish Habitat training programs.
 While these courses may be completed in any order, we recommend first completing Fish Habitat Assessment – Level One.

 Course participants may include technicians, Indigenous stewards, field biologists and other field personnel involved in FHR field procedures and projects.

 This course is available for individual registration via our website Schedule Page, or on contract to organizations/community groups.
 Are interested in a contract delivery of this course?
 If so, please contact us.

 What should I bring or supply?